mvnaol2026/Gravity-Does-Not-Exist/EN/05_chapters_12-16.md

 They perform continuous, high-frequency oscillatory motions.
 This process does not stop even when a material body is cooled to the ultimate theoretical minimum—under conditions of the cosmic void and deep thermal cold, where any thermal activity is expected to grind to a complete halt.

 In this phenomenon, the ultimate quantitative magnitude of the process is of fundamental importance.
-Experimentally recorded characteristic frequencies of intra-atomic trembling reach the extreme order of 1013 Hz—that is tens of trillions of oscillations every single second.
+Experimentally recorded characteristic frequencies of intra-atomic trembling reach the extreme order of **10<sup>13</sup> Hz** — that is tens of trillions of oscillations every single second.
 Here, the mechanics of Aol physics must demand a causal question: where does this beyond-limit, non-decaying dynamics come from?

 If the atom is a spatial structure assembled from passive primal components, if it is completely devoid of an internal mystical engine, and if mechanical motion is fundamentally incapable of self-generating out of nothingness, then what specific agent causes substance to continuously tremble at a trillion-fold frequency?